JudeWallace/Automation-Framework-Multithreaded/README.md

 This command initiates the automation suite with the specified tags.
 As it is a local execution, the suite will run in a headed state

+## Feature file tags
+add details about what tags can be used and what they do